anopensourcecoder/custom_screen_resolution/README.rst

 This software allow to create custom screen resolution that can solve the problem.
 It can create custom resolution with same DPI at higher zoom level.
-This way you can have both sharp pixel at native resolution while having low DPI.
+This way you can have both sharp pixel at native resolution while having lower DPI.
-You also can use to have a lower resolution at your comfort DPI level and this should help to save power which might be important for portable device.
+You also can use it to have a lower resolution at your comfort DPI level.
+This can help to save power which might be important for portable device.
-Lower resolution and DPI need less internet bandwidth and this can improve remote desktop performance.
+Lower resolution and DPI need less internet bandwidth.
+This can improve remote desktop performance.